furkan3ayraktar/clojure-polylith-realworld-example-app/readme.md

   - Runs end-to-end API tests using a [Postman](https://www.postman.com) collection defined under the `api-tests` directory.
     Before running the tests, start the backend service by executing the `clojure -M:ring` statement under `projects/realworld-backend` directory.
 - build-uberjar
-  - This job creates an aot compiled uberjar for the realworld-backend project.
-Created artifact can be found in the artifacts section of this job's output.
+  - This job creates an AOT compiled uberjar for the realworld-backend project.
+The created artifact can be found in the artifacts section of this job's output.
 - mark-as-stable
   - This job only runs for the commits made to the master branch.
     It adds (or moves if there is already one) the `stable-master` tag to the repository.